 Classic Rock • Country • Dance

 Bordertown was formed when a group of long-time friends got together for a New Year’s Eve jam.
 Even after many years, the musical chemistry was still there and Bordertown was born.
 The band members each have more than 30 years experience playing music from coast-to-coast.
-Set lists include songs by Keith Urban, Def Leppard, Kool & The Gang, Blake Shelton, The Eagles, The Gap Band, Dwight Yoakam, Duran Duran, Cameo, and many more (more songs here).
+Set lists include songs by Keith Urban, Def Leppard, Kool & The Gang, Blake Shelton, The Eagles, The Gap Band, Dwight Yoakam, Duran Duran, The Beatles, Cameo, and many more (more songs here).
 Bordertown is available to play at most venues, private parties, weddings, and other special events.

 I have a lifelong love of all things pertaining to music.
 It is my passion.
 It is who I am.